Nemocas/AbstractAlgebra.jl/docs/src/perm.md

 ```

 Set the $n$-th entry of the given permutation to $d$.
-This allows Julia to provide the syntax `a[n] = d` for setting entries of a permuation.
+This allows Julia to provide the syntax `a[n] = d` for setting entries of a permutation.
+Entries are $1$-indexed.

-Note that entries are $1$-indexed.
+!!! note
+    Using `setindex!` invalidates cycle decomposition cached in a permutation, i.e. it will be computed the next time cycle decomposition is needed.

 Given the parent object `G` for a permutation group, the following coercion functions are provided to coerce various arguments into the permutation group.
 Developers provide these by overloading the permutation group parent objects.